Stamp Duty and leases

 If the land is situated outside Ireland, there may still be a charge to Stamp Duty.

-For more information, see When is an instrument chargeable to Stamp Duty.
+For further information, please see When is an instrument chargeable to Stamp Duty.

 You do not pay Stamp Duty on leases of property when the property is not land or relating to land.